 - Compare hotels on multiple travel sites for the best prices.
 Free breakfast is a selling point for me.

 - If you don’t want to prebook lodging, check out HotelTonight for same day deals for local hotels.
-I wouldn’t recommend this is in peak tourists locations because there may be no vacancies.
+I wouldn’t recommend this is in peak tourist locations because there may be no vacancies.

 9. Save Money on Roadtrip Fuel